-- E. Investments Investments generally are reported at fair value, as determined by quoted market prices or estimated amounts determined by management if quoted market prices are not available.
+- E. Investments To the extent available, investments are recorded at fair market value based on quoted market prices in active markets on a trade-date basis.
+Additional information regarding the fair market value measurement of investments is disclosed in Note 3.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
 The net increase (decrease) in the fair value of investments is recognized as a component of investment income. - F. Receivables Receivables consist of charges to customers for services, contract guarantees, and use of facilities.
 Receivables have been recorded for interest income and for amounts due from employees for salary advances.
-Receivables are recorded net of estimated uncollectible amounts. - G. Inventories Inventories, consisting of expendable supplies, are valued at the lower of cost or market on a moving weighted average cost basis, which approximates cost on a first-in, first-out (FIFO) basis. - H. Prepaid Items Prepaid items consist of prepayments for insurance, subscriptions, and maintenance contracts. - I. Unamortized Charges Unamortized charges are comprised of prepayments of maintenance contracts for dredging that will be incurred in future periods. - J. Capital Assets Capital assets are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
+Receivables are recorded net of estimated uncollectible amounts. - G. Inventories Inventories, consisting of expendable supplies, are valued at the lower of cost or market on a moving weighted average cost basis, which approximates cost on a first-in, first-out (FIFO) basis. - H. Prepaid Items Prepaid items consist of prepayments for insurance, subscriptions, and maintenance contracts. - I. Unamortized Charges Unamortized charges are comprised of prepayments of maintenance contracts for dredging that will be incurred in future periods.
+These charges are amortized over a period of two to three years using the straight-line method. - J. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.
 Interest costs incurred are capitalized during the period of construction.